shleen/aides-memoire/MANMAC.md

 Why do the seemingly alike machines produce differing MAs? `MA = load / effort` Think about it, it'll make sense.

+### Wheels
+Would you have guessed?
+Wheels are simple mechanical machines too!
+Circular machines that are able to transmit power continuously.
+It's stable thanks to **angular momentum**, & relies on centripetal forces to hold it together as it rotates.

+#### + an Axle = Wheel & Axle
+A simple machine used to magnify a force.
+For example, a car's steering wheel or a water well.

+#### + a Belt = Wheel & Belts
+Used to transmit motion between two bodies that are in separate points in space.
+Note that wheels linked in this way typically spin in the same direction.

+The force & speed that the machine exerts can be manipulated by altering the difference in sizes of the wheels.
+These machines can be found in army tanks, that have to be able to move well in rough terrain.
+However, these machines tend to be on the slower side, requiring more force to be driven.

+### Gears
+Simple mechanical machines that are basically wheels with teeth around its circumference.
+Different gears differ in the size & number of their teeth.
+Their teeth can also vary in terms of angle inclination or build (i.e. straight or curved).
+Their main function is alteration of speed.

+Unlike linked wheels that spin in the same direction, linked gears always spin in opposite directions.

+Some things to look out for when using gears in your machines- ensure that they are aligned well & that they don't touch the ground.

+We'll cover four of the more common types of gears that can be found in the great big world.

+1. **Spur Gears**- What you think of when you think of gears.
+Are used to transfer energy between parallel shafts. e.g. car gearboxes.

+2. **Rack & Pinion Gears**- A spur gear + a toothed rack (a strip of metal with teeth lining one long edge).
+Bridges linear & rotational movement.
+CON- movement is limited to the length of the toothed rack. e.g. a car's steering mechanism.

+3. **Worm Gears**- A spur gear, but in the form of a screw.
+Typically used in conjunction with a spur gear.
+Note that only the shaft can spin the gear; the gear is unable to spin the worm gear.
+This gives a perfect application of a car's odometer.

+4. **Bevel Gears**- Spur gears, but with teeth that are cut at an angle.
+Used to transmit motion between perpendicular shafts. e.g. a car jack.